Procreate App Fashion Illustration: PROS and CONS

 - it isn’t as gritty and natural as my favorite app, Tayasui Sketches– everything feels kinda too “smooth” to me.

 - you can’t “undo” by simply swiping the screen like many other apps.
 If you try to swipe, the whole “sheet of paper” moves.
 Rather, you have to go to a backwards arrow in the margin and tap it every time you want to undo.
+This is tedious and distracts you from your FLOW state.

 - the page or paper you are working on can be moved around and rotated a lot: I like my paper straight and squarely oriented all the time